-Additional Criteria for Apartment House and Small Apartment Building.
+2. Additional Criteria for House D.

 - a.
-The Apartment House and Small Apartment Building building types may only be utilized on a lot if there are at least 3 of the same type (apartment house or small apartment building respectively) within 500 linear feet along the street, measured from the lot edge. - Establishing a new Apartment House or Small Apartment Building in the R3 district requires Site Plan Approval to confirm the above criteria have been met. - In reviewing a proposed new Apartment House or Small Apartment Building, the Director of Planning and Development may refer the poposal to the Linban Design Commission (see Sec.
-11.X) and may condition the property to require additional sceening if needed. - c.
-Notwithstanding the above requirements, a new Apartment House or Small Apartment Building may be established on a lot that does not meet the above criteria by Special Permit. - d.
+The House D building type may only be utilized on a tot if there are at least 3 House D buildings within 500 linear feet, measured from the edges of the front lot line along the street. - Establishing a new House D in the R2 district requires Site Plan Approval to confirm the above criteria have been met. - In reviewing a proposed new House D, the Director of Planning and Development may refer the proposal to the Urban Design Commission and may condition the property based on recommendations of the UDC. - Notwithstanding the above requirements, a new House D may be established on a lot that does not meet the above criteria by Special Permit. - d.
 Review Criteria.
-In its discretion to approve or deny a special permit authorizing a new apartment house or small apartment building, the Special Permit Granning Authority must find that the application meets the following criteria: - The criteria for all Special Permits specified in Sec.
-11.4.3. - Design is compatible with the scale of the neighborhood and adjacent properties. - Strategies to address transportation demand are sufficiently employed.
+In its discretion to approve or deny a special permit authorizing a new House D, the Special Permit Granting Authority must find that the application meets the following criteria: - The criteria for all Special Permits specified in Sec.
+11.4.3. - Design and landscaping is compatible with the neighborhood and adjacent properties. - Methods to address energy efficiency are sufficiently employed.

-Alternate Lot/Building Configurations
+F. Alternate Lot/Building Configurations

-The following alternate lot/building configurations are permitted in the Residence 3 District:
+The following alternate lot/building configurations are permitted in the Residence 2 District:

 - 1. Rear Lots (Sec.
 3.5.1)

-- Multi-Unit Conversion (Sec.
+- 2. Multi-Unit Conversion (Sec.
 3.5.2)

-Courtyard Clusters (Sec.
+- 3. Courtyard Clusters (Sec.
 3.5.3)